summa-tx/bitcoin-spv/README.md

 ### IMPORTANT WARNING

 It is extremely easy to write insecure code using these libraries.
-We do not espouse a specific security model.
+We do not recommend a specific security model.
 Any SPV verification involves complex security assumptions.
 Please seek external review for your design before building with these libraries.